OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/hdinsight/hdinsight-mahout.md

     -Name $storageAccountName `
 -ResourceGroupName $resourceGroup)[0].Value

-#Create a storage context and upload hello file
+#Create a storage context and upload the file
 $context = New-AzureStorageContext `
     -StorageAccountName $storageAccountName `
     -StorageAccountKey $storageAccountKey

 #Azure PowerShell can't delete blobs using wildcard,
-#so have tooget a list and delete one at a time
+#so have to get a list and delete one at a time
-# Start with hello output
+# Start with the output
 $blobs = Get-AzureStorageBlob -Container $container -Context $context -Prefix "example/out" foreach($blob in $blobs)
 {
     Remove-AzureStorageBlob -Blob $blob.Name -Container $container -context $context }
-# Next hello temp files
+# Next the temp files
 $blobs = Get-AzureStorageBlob -Container $container -Context $context -Prefix "example/temp" foreach($blob in $blobs)
 {